Tdap Vaccine

 Vaccine Reactions

-After getting vaccinated, some people may experience temporary side effects that typically last from a few hours to a few days.
-These are normal as it shows that your body is working to build immunity (protection) against the disease.
+After getting vaccinated, some people may experience mild, short-term side effects.
+These usually last from a few hours to a couple of days.
+It’s important to remember that these symptoms are normal and a sign that your body is building immunity (protection) against the disease.

 -